huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_opengauss_instance.html.markdown

 * `engine` - (Required) Specifies the database engine.
 Only "GaussDB(openGauss)" is supported now.

 * `version` - (Required) Specifies the database version.
-Only "1.0" is supported now.
+Defaults to "1.1".
+Please reference to the API docs for valid options.

 The `volume` block supports: